getify/You-Dont-Know-JS/es6 & beyond/ch3.md

 bar( 25 );				// 11.5
 ```

-The static loading semantics of the `import` statement mean that a `"foo"` and `"bar"` which mutually depend on each other via `import` will ensure that both are loaded, parsed, and compiled before either of them runs.
+The static loading semantics of the `import` statement mean that a `"foo"` and `"bar"` that mutually depend on each other via `import` will ensure that both are loaded, parsed, and compiled before either of them runs.
 So their circular dependency is statically resolved and this works as you'd expect.

 ### Module Loading

 We asserted at the beginning of this "Modules" section that the `import` statement uses a separate mechanism, provided by the hosting environment (browser, Node.js, etc.), to actually resolve the module specifier string into some useful instruction for finding and loading the desired module.
 That mechanism is the system *Module Loader*.

-The default module loader provided by the environment will interpret a module specifier as a URL if in the browser, and (generally) as a local file system path if on a server such as Node.js.
+The default module loader provided by the environment will interpret a module specifier as a URL if in the browser, and (generally) as a local filesystem path if on a server such as Node.js.
 The default behavior is to assume the loaded file is authored in the ES6 standard module format.

 Moreover, you will be able to load a module into the browser via an HTML tag, similar to how current script programs are loaded.
 At the time of this writing, it's not fully clear if this tag will be `<script type="module">` or `<module>`.
 ES6 doesn't control that decision, but discussions in the appropriate standards bodies are already well along in parallel of ES6.

-Whatever the tag looks like, you can be sure that under the covers it will use the default loader (or a customized one you've pre-specified -- see below).
+Whatever the tag looks like, you can be sure that under the covers it will use the default loader (or a customized one you've pre-specified, as we'll discuss in the next section).

 Just like the tag you'll use in markup, the module loader itself is not specified by ES6.
 It is a separate, parallel standard (http://whatwg.github.io/loader/) controlled currently by the WHATWG browser standards group.

-At the time of this writing, the following discussions reflect the expected API design, but of course things are subject to change.
+At the time of this writing, the following discussions reflect an early pass at the API design, and things are likely to change.

-#### Loading Modules Outside Of Modules
+#### Loading Modules Outside of Modules

 One use for interacting directly with the module loader is if a non-module needs to load a module.
 Consider: